Code-Institute-Submissions/colmhaugh-GolfShop_JuneResub/README.md

 #### 1. Design
 - A basic, uncluttered layout with consistency.
 - Simple navigation throughout the website by using the navigation bar.
-- Displaying nice images and easy to follow instructions.
+- Displaying nice images, description and proces of the products.

 #### 2. General
 - The home page has a header where the user can login, log out or create an account.
 - Users can search for a club on using the search bar.
 - Users can select select from a tab what club or accessory they want to see.
+- Users can navigate to a facebook shop page to help SEO.

 #### 3. Product
-- Logged in super user can Edit or delete an item.
+- Logged in super user can add, edit or delete an item.
 - Users can arrange the items by price, category or name.
 - Users can select a product and add it to the bag.